Johnny Lever: Television career

 Lever's first appeared in an episode of sitcom Zabaan Sambhalke as Johnny Utolandand in 1993.
 Lever also appeared on Zee TV in his own show, Johny Aala Re.
 In 2007, he appeared as a judge on the stand-up reality show Comedy Circus.
 In 2017 Lever joined the cast of Partners as Commissioner Googol Chatterjee.

 He is the president of MAAM (Mimicry Artist Association Mumbai), and has done thousands of live shows all over the world.

 Personal life

 He married Sujatha Lever in 1984 and has two children Jamie and Jessy.
 His younger brother, Jimmy Moses, is also a comedian and mimicry artist.
 Actress Jamie Lever is his daughter.

 Lever is a Christian.
 When asked about his transition to becoming a preacher, Lever replied:

 It was God's will.
 I had always been a religious person, but one incident changed my life.
-My son was diagnosed with throat tumor.
+My son was diagnosed with throat tumour.
 I was helpless and turned to God for help.
 I stopped working in films and spent all my time praying for him.
 Ten days later, when he was taken for a test, the doctors were surprised because the cancer had vanished.
 It was the beginning of a new life for me.